Poikilos/integratoredu/README.md

 			* click "Issues" at the top of the webpage.
 If your issue is not already listed, submit a new issue (make sure "Title" field summarizes the problem well)

 ## Changes
+* (2017-12-18) implement permissions.yml and groups.yml (reload from Advanced, Settings when logged in as user in a group with "admin" permission)
 * (2017-12-18) added free_from and free_to fields to care reports in case special event happened for a certain person on a certain day (override section+".local_start_time" and section+".local_end_time" respectively); see also get_care_time_info in app.js
 * (2017-12-18) eliminated /admin route and reload-settings mode in favor of /reload-settings route (wasn't working anyway since as a "get" route and was checking body instead of query)
 * (2017-12-18) renamed modes to selectable_modes and now that is used (as opposed to never used anywhere) in building user_selectable_modes array (based on permissions).